lfochamon/website/www/content/pages/prospective.md

 - Motivation letter describing background and research interests (1-2 pages)
 <span class="prospect-comment">Your letter must outline your prior work and the kind of research you are excited to conduct in the future.
 Make sure to relate your interests and goals to the publications and research topics of the group.
-Also, point to papers, reports, personal projects, anything that showcases your writing, mathematical, and/or coding [proficiencies](#requirements).</span>
+Also, point to papers, reports, personal projects, anything that showcases your English writing, mathematical, and/or coding [proficiencies](#requirements).</span>
 {: .prospect-item}

 - CV (including a list of publications and research/coding projects, if you have any)